david-ver4/HTV_DataManipulations/README.md

 ### 1. DATESHIFTERfinal.py

-- **Purpose:** Alter cleaned datasets to establish constant dates instead of numbered days.
+- **Purpose:** Using the earliest consent date as the reference date, this is designed to alter the cleaned data sets in a way where constant dates are established instead of numbered days for the first row and every data point aligns with its corresponding date for each participant.
 - **Usage:**
   - Use clean and filtered threshold datasets.